tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **Hydrogen saturated**
-> Where every Carbon on a fatty acid's Carbon skeleton contains
+> Where every Carbon on a fatty acid's Carbon skeleton is bonded to two Hydrogens, as well as the two neighbouring carbons.
+> This allows

 #### Phospholipids